wenext-limited/pr-agent/docs/docs/tools/compliance.md

       </tr>
       <tr>
         <td><b>enable_user_defined_compliance_labels</b></td>
-        <td>If set to true, the tool will add labels for custom compliance violations.
+        <td>If set to true, the tool will add the label `Failed compliance check` for custom compliance violations.
 Default is true.</td>
       </tr>
       <tr>
         <td><b>enable_estimate_effort_to_review</b></td>
-        <td>If set to true, the tool will estimate the effort required to review the PR (1-5 scale).
+        <td>If set to true, the tool will estimate the effort required to review the PR (1-5 scale) as a label.
 Default is true.</td>
       </tr>
       <tr>
         <td><b>enable_todo_scan</b></td>